Omar Graffigna

 Omar Domingo Rubens Graffigna (April 2, 1926 – December 9, 2019) was an Argentine Air Force officer who served in the second military junta of the National Reorganization Process dictatorship.
 Along with Santiago Omar Riveros, he was one of the last two surviving (as of 2018) members of the dictatorship.
 On 8 September 2016 he was sentenced to 25 years' imprisonment for crimes during the dictatorship.

-Life and times
+Biography

 Graffigna was born in rural Clarke, Santa Fe Province.
 He graduated from the School of Military Aviation, and became Chief of Staff of the Argentine Air Force after the March 1976 coup.
 He initiated the Cóndor missile program during his tenure as Air Force Chief of Staff, and in 1978, the Cóndor I sounding rocket was converted into a tactical missile, albeit without a sophisticated guidance system.

 He succeeded General Orlando Agosti as Commander of the Air Force in January 1979, and continued Agosti's policy of having the post serve as a moderating counterweight to the hard-line Navy stance.
 Graffigna was a vocal advocate of the Dirty War, however, stating in December 1979 that "in a dangerously disoriented world, destiny has given us only one option: to be part of the spiritual reserve of the West."